ShadowyCreators/learning-path-challenges/contracts/level-2/README.md

-# 🤖 Backend Level 7 Challenge
+# 👾 Contracts Level 2 Challenge

 > ⚠️ TODO: this challenge is still a WIP